CostanzoPadovano/Renumber_PDB_Hydrogen_MD_Gromacs/README.md

 Use this command on terminal(linux): sed -i -f renumber_pdb_amber.txt file.pdb

-NOTE: if warnings appear in gromacs obout HIS, you have to change it with HIP, HIE or HID
+NOTE: if warnings appear in gromacs obout HIS, you have to change it with HIP, HIE or HID.
+Use a tool like PDB2PQR (https://server.poissonboltzmann.org/pdb2pqr) to protonate the protein.